mozilla-services/tokenserver/README.md

 The `client_state` column is used to detect when the user's encryption key changes.
 When it sees a new value for `client_state`, Tokenserver will replace the user's node assignment with a new one, so that data encrypted with the new key will be written into a different storage "bucket" on the storage nodes.

-Tokenserver communicates this value to the storage nodes in the `fxa_kid` field (which unfortunately differs from the `X-KeyID` header used by OAuth clients, due to some inconsistencies in tracking the timestamp at which the key material changed).
+The `keys_changed_at` column tracks the timestamp at which the user's encryption keys were last changed.
+Tokenserver uses it along with `client_state` to construct the `fxa_kid` field that is communicated to the storage nodes.
+(The value of `fxa_kid` is not stored directly because clients using BrowserID to not provide it as a single field).

 When replacing a user's node assignment, the previous column is not deleted immediately.
 Instead, it is marked as "replaced" by setting the `replaced_at` timestamp, and then a background